Tongariro to Taumarunui: 65.5 km, 3 days

 - YWCA Hostel – Cnr Clarence & Pembroke Sts, about 700m south of the TA trail where it meets Ward St. Pak’nSave supermarket nearby, but further from centre of town than other accommodations above.
 07 838 2219.

-- Forty winks Backpackers Hostel – 267 River Rd, Claudelands, on the other side of the river from the shopping centre of Hamilton, over the Claudelands Rd bridge.
+- Forty winks Backpackers Hostel – 267 River Rd, Claudelands, on the other side of the river from the Hamilton CBD, over the Claudelands Rd bridge.
 No website, but has Facebook page.
 07 855 2033.

 - Hamilton City Holiday Park – 14 Ruakura Rd, Claudelands, about 2 km east of city centre.
 Camping, cabins & self contained units, 07 855 8255.